6 recommended OTC drugs

 Frequently asked

-Which supplement helps most?
+Which supplement helps the most?

 Vitex agnus-castus has the best evidence.
 Magnesium + B6 + calcium is a validated combination.
 Effect after 2-3 cycles.